RekerLab/DeepDelta/Model_Evaluation/README.md

 ```math
 DeepDelta(x,x)= 0.
 ```
-Also code to calculate reverse predictions for Eq.
+and calculate reverse predictions for Eq.
 2 (with swapped input molecules, predictions should be the inverse of the original predictions):
 ```math
 DeepDelta(x,y)= -DeepDelta(y,x).
 ```

-ALso code to calculate if the predicted difference between three molecules are additive to satisfy Eq 3 (predicted difference between three molecules should be additive):
+and calculate if the predicted difference between three molecules are additive to satisfy Eq 3 (predicted difference between three molecules should be additive):
 ```math
 DeepDelta(x,y) + DeepDelta(y,z)= DeepDelta(x,z)
 ```